03:53 25th September 2017 | Sickle Cell Prevention

 The last thing loving parents want for their children is suffering.
 Grazed knees and broken hearts are essentially inevitable, but almost all parents will do everything they can to protect their children from anything even remotely threatening.

-Sickle cell disease (SCD), also known as sickle cell anemia, is a condition inherited from one’s parents and therefore not contagious.
-Unfortunately, this genetic condition has serious effects including vision problems, delayed growth, frequent infections, painful swelling of the hands and feet and fatigue caused by the anemia (shortage of healthy red blood cells).
+Sickle cell disease (SCD), also known as sickle cell anaemia, is a condition inherited from one’s parents and therefore not contagious.
+Unfortunately, this genetic condition has serious effects including vision problems, delayed growth, frequent infections, painful swelling of the hands and feet and fatigue caused by the anaemia (shortage of healthy red blood cells).

 The worst and main symptom, however, is severe pain (sickle cell crisis).
 Repeat episodes, of varying intensity, can last for hours or even weeks.